Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: Salem numbers and growth rates

-\end{proof} We are now ready to prove our first main result (see Introduction, Theorem~\ref{main01}) which provides the answer to a question which the first author raised at the Oberwolfach Mini-Workshop on {\it Reflection Groups in Negative Curvature} in April 2019. \begin{theorem} Not every Salem number is the growth rate of a compact hyperbolic Coxeter polyhedron. \end{theorem} \begin{proof} Let $P\subset\mathbb H^n$ be a compact Coxeter polyhedron of dimension $n\ge2$ and denote by $G=(G,S)$ its associated Coxeter group.
+We are now ready to prove our first main result as given by Theorem~\ref{main01} in Section~\ref{Intro}.
+It provides the answer to a question which the first author raised at the Oberwolfach Mini-Workshop on {\it Reflection Groups in Negative Curvature} in April 2019.

+\begin{proof}[Proof of Theorem~\ref{main01}] Let $P\subset\mathbb H^n$ be a compact Coxeter polyhedron of dimension $n\ge2$ and denote by $G=(G,S)$ its associated Coxeter group.
 Let $\tau=\tau_P=\tau_G$ be the growth rate of $P$ and of $G$.
 For $n=2$, the smallest growth rate $\tau_1=\tau_{[3,7]}$ equals the smallest known Salem number given by Lehmer's number $\alpha_L$, and the second smallest growth rate $\tau_2=\tau_{[3,8]}$ is the seventh smallest Salem number by Proposition \ref{238}.
 Hence the five Salem numbers strictly in between $\tau_1$ and $\tau_2$ in the list $\mathrm{(L)}$ of \cite{Moss} do \emph{not} appear as growth rates of compact Coxeter polygons in $\mathbb H^2$.
 This holds, for example, for the fifth smallest Salem number $\approx1.216391$ with minimal polynomial $t^{10}-t^6-t^5-t^4+1$.

-For $n=3$, we know that the minimal growth rate is the Salem number with minimal polynomial $t^{10}-t^9-t^6+t^5-t^4-t+1$ and belongs to the Coxeter tetrahedron $[3,5,3]$.
+For $n=3$, we know by \cite[Section 3]{KK} that the minimal growth rate is the Salem number with minimal polynomial $t^{10}-t^9-t^6+t^5-t^4-t+1$ and belongs to the Coxeter tetrahedron $[3,5,3]$.
 Since $\tau_{[3,5,3]}\approx 1.350980$, it follows that none of the first 47 smallest Salem numbers as listed in (L) appear as growth rates of compact Coxeter polyhedra in $\mathbb H^3$.

 Suppose that $n\ge4$.
 Our strategy is to show that the growth rate $\tau_P$ of a compact Coxeter polyhedron $P\subset\mathbb H^n$ is either not a Salem number or satisfies $\tau_P>\tau_{[3,8]}$.
 We distinguish between the two cases that (i) $P$ has mutually intersecting facets or that (ii) the polyhedron $P$ has a pair of disjoint facets.